aidenybai/million/CONTRIBUTING.md

 `test` folder

-This folder contains the code for the tests for the implemetation of core millionjs features like the "map-array" with ``<For/>, ``block() and so on.
+This folder contains the code for the tests for the implemetation of core Million.js features like the "map-array" with ``<For/>, ``block() and so on.
 The test use the [Vitest Framework](https://vitest.dev/).

 The source code is divided into three main modules:

 - `block.test.tsx` - This file contains the code for the test written for the block
 - `map-array.test.tsx` - This file contains the code for the test written for the optimized array rendering that `<For/>`  offers.
-- `react-compiler.test.tsx` - This file contains the code for the test written for the compiler built for react million package.
+- `react-compiler.test.tsx` - This file contains the code for the test written for the compiler built for react Million.js package.

 To run the test locally: